Using Decoupled Features for Photo-realistic Style Transfer: Proposed method

-Our method now has the following stages: \begin{enumerate} \item We undo the gamma correction transformation in S, T and T' by applying the inverse function $f^{-1}$ which yields image radiance values. \item Compute the linear kernel K such that when the luminance of T' is convolved with K, the resulting image has a {\em similar} power spectrum as the luminance of T. \item Convolve the R, G and B channels of S with the kernel K. \item Apply the gamma correction function $f$: this yields the final result $S'$. \end{enumerate}
+In a practical application, we would want our style transfer method to capture optical effects (produced by the PSF of the lens, or by the action of an optical diffusion filter), which, as we explained, have a direct impact on the power spectrum of the image.

+If we try to transfer the power spectral features directly from the target to the source in the most general case where the two images are unrelated, artifacts are likely to occur.
+Therefore, in order to isolate the style element associated with the optical elements we need source and target images where the differences in power spectrum are not due to the image content but just to the optics, e.g. the same scene photographed with and without a diffusion filter.
+From these images we obtain a transfer function that we can then apply to any other source image, which can now be completely unrelated to the ones used to derive the function.

-Here step 2 involves matching a descriptor of the power spectrum's shape between the luminance images of T and T'.
-We do not want to do a direct matching of the amplitude of each individual frequency, as that would not be robust and would likely give rise to spectral artifacts.
-We rather choose to perform a gentle equalization, by controlling the variance at the output of a set of overlapping (isotropic, in our case) band-pass filters (see Fig.~\ref{fig:radial_profile_filters}), a common choice for a parsimonious and robust descriptor of the power spectrum (see, e.g.\cite{HB95,PN96,PS00}).
-Such equalization, being smooth in the frequency domain, will correspond to a relatively small kernel K. But, as it was the case for matching moments, there is also coupling in the variance measurements at the output of a set of overlapping filters.
-Therefore, for step 2 we also take advantage of our {\it feature decoupling} method.
+In order to match the shape of the power spectrum of source and target we do not want to do a direct matching of the amplitude of each individual frequency, as that would not be robust and would likely give rise to spectral artifacts.
+A common choice for an economical and robust descriptor of the power spectrum is to use a set of overlapping band-pass filters (e.g. see \cite{HB95,PN96,PS00}).
+Given that there is coupling in the variance measurements at the output of these filters, the estimation of the transfer function also takes advantage of our {\it feature decoupling} method.

+As a practical example, shown later on in Figure \ref{diffusion}, we can take two photos of the same static scene (e.g. a tree branch with flowers), one photo S with a lens with a ``regular'', sharp PSF, and another photo T with a shallower PSF lens.
+From these images we compute a linear kernel K (whose Fourier transform is the transfer function we're determining), which then can be applied to any other source image (e.g. a portrait), yielding a more diffuse result that emulates the effect of the lens used in T.